scaleoutsystems/FEDn-client-cifar10-pytorch/README.md

 ## Configure and start a client usign cpu device

-The following will help you configure a client on a blank Ubuntu 20.04 LTS VM:
+The following shell script will configure and start a client on a blank Ubuntu 20.04 LTS VM:

 ```bash
 #!/bin/bash